RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/service-visualizing-monitoring.md

 ---

-In addition to the usual OpenShift object types like _BuildConfig_, _DeploymentConfig_, _Service_ and _Route_, you also have new object types installed as part of Istio like _RouteRule_.
+In addition to the usual OpenShift object types like _BuildConfig_, _DeploymentConfig_, _Service_ and _Route_, you also have new object types installed as part of Istio like _VirtualService_.
 Adding these objects to the running OpenShift cluster is how you configure routing rules for Istio.

-Let's install a default route rule because the BookInfo sample deploys 3 versions of the reviews microservice, we need to set a default route.
-Otherwise if you access the application several times, you’ll notice that sometimes the output contains star ratings.
-This is because without an explicit default version set, Istio will route requests to all available versions of a service in a random fashion, and anytime you hit _v1_ version you'll get no stars.
+For our application, without an explicit default route set, Istio will route requests to all available versions of a service in a round-robin  fashion, and anytime you hit _v1_ version you'll get no stars.

 Let's create a default set of **virtual services** which will direct all traffic to the _reviews:v1_ service version: